 Yesterday I met a lovely husband and wife herping team from Florida, in the USA, and we all went out to see what could be found at a park not too far away.
 Southeast Asia herping is probably unbeatable.
 Thailand and Malaysia in particular have such diversity of species, not only snakes, but frogs, lizards, geckos, spiders, scorpions, centipedes… all sorts of great wildlife to target.

 This is a Thailand national park – and aesthetically – quite beautiful.
 Day herping is always tough though.
 We went for a total of 3 hours – and found many lizards, two scorpions, skinks, and a couple of frogs.
 One snake – a Rabdophis subminiatus, Red-Necked Keelback that was near the water.
 These are such beautiful snakes… since it was a national park we didn’t collect it for photos and videos but they did shoot some of it in the natural habitat.

 This is my favorite time of year coming up for snakes and herping field trips.
-If you’re interested in comign to Thailand – or anywhere in southeast Asia – for herping – you must stop in Thailand and we’ll go see what we can find.
+If you’re interested in coming to Thailand – or anywhere in southeast Asia – for herping – you must stop in Thailand and we’ll go see what we can find.

 At the moment the snakes are hot during the day and there is more action at night.
 Sometimes the snakes can be found near water during the day – but, you’re not likely to find snakes roaming around the open, dry forest for now – it’s just too hot.
 If it rains you maybe can find snakes out – regardless what time of day or night.
 They’d be looking for frogs – but this is not frog season yet.

-Frogs are probably the number 1 favorite food for snakes in Thailand.
+Frogs are probably the number one favorite food for snakes in Thailand.
 They are soft and fat – with some meat.
 Geckos too – are soft, but have little meat.
 Geckos are also VERY fast.
 Frogs are VERY slow.
 Easier to catch frogs for sure.

 Anyway, if you are coming to Thailand and are interested in snakes, lizards, and other reptiles – a herping trip might be called for.
-Contact me through firstname.lastname@example.org.